nwhitmont/music-hq/README.md

 # music-hq

+Note: demo app && work in progress, not all features complete or working.

 ## Overview

 This is an example project that demonstrates a Full Stack Typescript web application utilizing the modern (2024) tooling: